SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

    - server_audit_logs_upload
    - server_audit_events

 Sumo supports several methods for collecting logs from Amazon CloudWatch.
-You can choose either of them to collect logs,
+You can choose either of them to collect logs:
 - **AWS Kinesis Firehose for Logs**.
 Configure an [AWS Kinesis Firehose for Logs](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-logs-source/#create-an-aws-kinesis-firehose-for-logssource) (Recommended); or
 - **Lambda Log Forwarder**.
 Configure a collection of Amazon CloudWatch Logs using our AWS Lambda function using a Sumo Logic provided CloudFormation template, as described in [Amazon CloudWatch Logs](https://help.sumologic.com/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/) or configure collection without using CloudFormation, see [Collect Amazon CloudWatch Logs using a Lambda Function](https://help.sumologic.com/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-lambda-function/).<br/>